 Your first prenatal appointment will be at 8 weeks of pregnancy.
-Jeanette Wolff, our Certified Nurse Midwife, will go over your prenatal schedule and answer all of your questions.
+Our Certified Nurse Midwife will go over your prenatal schedule and answer all of your questions.
 This visit also includes a comprehensive exam, lab tests and discussions on lifestyle modifications to take that will ensure the health of your baby.

 Most patients will be scheduled for office visits every 4 weeks until 30-32 weeks, then every 2 weeks until 36 weeks, then weekly until delivery.

 Remember to write down any questions you may have and bring them to each appointment so we can ensure you have all the information you need to feel comfortable and confident throughout your pregnancy.